Kendrick Perkins

-Kendrick Le'Dale "Perk" Perkins (born November 10, 1984) is an American former professional basketball player who is a sports analyst for ESPN.
-He entered the NBA directly out of high school and played for the Boston Celtics, Oklahoma City Thunder, Cleveland Cavaliers, and New Orleans Pelicans, winning the NBA Championship in 2008 with the Celtics.
+Kendrick Le'Dale Perkins (born November 10, 1984) is an American former professional basketball player who serves as sports analyst for ESPN.
+He entered the NBA directly out of high school and played for the Boston Celtics, Oklahoma City Thunder, Cleveland Cavaliers and New Orleans Pelicans, winning the NBA Championship in 2008 with the Celtics.

 Early life

 Perkins was born in Nederland, Texas and raised by his grandparents, who lived on a farm.
-His mother was shot and killed by her best friend when he turned five, and his father played professional basketball in New Zealand — where he stayed throughout — and never visited Perkins.
+His mother was shot and killed by her best friend when Kendrick turned five.
+His father played professional basketball in New Zealand — where he stayed throughout — and never visited Perkins.
 Perkins went to a private Catholic school starting in sixth grade.
 Perkins' grandfather was very enthusiastic about sports, helping spark his competitive passion.
 In addition to basketball, Perkins also participated in pick-up football games as a defensive end, and baseball as a first baseman.
 Perkins stopped playing baseball in ninth grade, and gave up on football in tenth grade.